Artificial Intelligence at the Edge!

 The InnovateFPGA Judging Committee includes a panel of esteemed professors and scientists who deal with all aspects of FPGAs, including Field Programmable Systems, FPGA architecture and processors.

-The judging committee will select regional finalists based on the design proposals, posted to the InnovateFPGA website by each team.
+Judge committee will select regional finalists based on the design proposals submitted by each team.

 Community Award: Global community will cast votes online for the most innovative project proposals.
 The team whose proposal receives the greatest number of votes in each region will win the community award and receive a Terasic Development kit.